tomzx/blog.tomrochette.com-content/agi/a-procedure-for-writing-programs/article.md

 ---

 ## Context
+At one point in time, we expect AGI to be able to write programs.
+How we will get there, we do not know yet.
+However, since we are already able to write programs for ourselves and others, we might ask ourselves what are the steps we go through when we write a program.
+If the steps identified are easily automated, then it might provide us with a foundation for programs which can write programs.

 ## Learned in this study

 ## Things to explore
 * What are the steps one goes through when writing a program/algorithm to solve a specific problem?
+* How are important entities identified?

 # Overview
-When I want to write a program, may it be small or big, I generally approach it in a top down fashion.
+When I want to write a program, may it be small or big, I generally approach it in a top-down fashion.
 This means I first go over the high level concepts that I will need to make my program work.
 Then I drill down into each concept and break it down until I get to the implementation details.

 Here's a list of the many things that are considered while writing a program: